pmdcosta/exchange/README.md

 - `make build` builds the docker image.
 - `make start` starts the server locally.
 - `make stop` stops the server.
+- `make integration-tests` starts the server in a container and runs integration tests against it.

 ## Possible Improvements